Altinn/altinn-studio/src/studio/README.md

 #### Building the React apps

-If you need to rebuild other react apps, for instance `dashboard` or `app-development`, this can be done by navigating to `src/studio/src/designer/frontend` and then run the following build script, which will build app frontend apps.
+If you need to rebuild other react apps, for instance `dashboard` or `app-development`, this can be done by navigating to `frontend` and then run the following build script, which will build app frontend apps.

 ```bash
 yarn run build
 ```

-Some React projects also have various other predefined scripts, which can be viewed in the `package.json` file which is located in the root folder of each react project, example `src/studio/src/designer/frontend/dashboard`.
+Some React projects also have various other predefined scripts, which can be viewed in the `package.json` file which is located in the root folder of each react project, example `frontend/dashboard`.

 ## Running the tests

 ### Lint checks

-1. Navigate to the folder `src/studio/src/designer/frontend`.
+1. Navigate to the folder `frontend`.
 2. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
 3. Execute `yarn run lint`.

 ### Unit tests

-1. Navigate to the folder `src/studio/src/designer/frontend`.
+1. Navigate to the folder `frontend`.
 2. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
 3. Execute `yarn run test`.